Elements of Mathematics: Foundations is a carefully planned

 The Elements of Mathematics: Foundations online courses are based on the Intuitive Background books of the

 Elements of Mathematics (EM) series.
 EM is the result of a collaborative effort of an international team of

 eminent mathematicians and mathematics educators.

 Through more than a decade of research and development, these scholars created an original curriculum that is fun and engaging while maintaining a level of mathematical rigor found only at the university level.
 Aimed solely at talented middle and high school students and unconstrained by the need to follow a standards-based curriculum, EM focused on providing precocious students with a deep understanding

 Along the way, the Intuitive Background curriculum covered all of middle and high school mathematics

-except calculus before the end of middle school.
+up to calculus before the end of middle school.
 After completing the Intuitive Background books,

 students would continue in the EM series, which covered a significant portion

 of a college undergraduate mathematics degree by the end of high school.
 The formal logic segment of the EM curriculum is already